dgilland/pydash/README.rst

 The kitchen sink of Python utility libraries for doing "stuff" in a functional way.
 Based on the `Lo-Dash <http://lodash.com/>`_  Javascript library.

+Note
+====

+Looking for a library that is more memory efficient and better suited for large datasets?
+Check out `fnc <https://github.com/dgilland/pydash>`_!
+It's built around generators and iteration and has iteratee-first function signatures.

 Links
 =====